xf-zh/InScope/README.md

 - [Acknowledgment](#acknowledgment)

 ## Data Download
 Due to project restrictions, the MuLSys dataset is made conditionally public.
-If you need to use the MuLSys dataset, please fill in the following [MuLSYS Dataset ReIease Agreement.docx](img/MuLSYS Dataset ReIease Agreement.docx) file and email your full name and affiliation to the contact person.
+If you need to use the MuLSys dataset, please fill in the following [/img/MuLSYS Dataset ReIease Agreement.docx](img/MuLSYS Dataset ReIease Agreement.docx) file and email your full name and affiliation to the contact person.
 We ask for your information only to ensure the dataset is used for non-commercial purposes.

 After downloading the data, please put the data in the following structure:
 ```